Archie E. O'Neil: World War II

 O'Neil returned to the United States in early 1941 and joined the newly established 6th Defense Battalion under lieutenant colonel Charles I. Murray in San Diego, California.
 Following his promotion to major on July 1, 1941, he was appointed battalion's executive officer and embarked for Hawaii, where remained until September that year, when 6th Defense Battalion was ordered to Midway Atoll.

 Following the United States entry into World War II, O'Neil participated in the defense of the atoll against possible Japanese attack, which really took place between June 4–7, 1942.
 For his part in the Midway battle, O'Neil was decorated with Bronze Star Medal with Combat "V".
 He was also promoted to the temporary rank of lieutenant colonel on August 7, 1942.

 O'Neil was subsequently transferred to 9th Defense Battalion under Colonel David R. Nimmer and participated in the Guadalcanal campaign, where he served as Group Commander, 155mm Gun Group, designated for naval artillery fire.
 The battalion was later ordered to take part in the New Georgia campaign under Colonel William J. Scheyer in summer 1943 and O'Neil commanded his group during the Landings on Rendova and the Battle of Munda Point.
 For his service at New Georgia, O'Neil received Navy Commendation Medal with Combat "V".

 He was appointed acting Executive officer of 9th Defense Battalion at the beginning of August 1943 and held that command for one month, when he assumed command of the battalion.
-O'Neil was promoted to colonel on September 30, 1943 and led his unit during the Recapture of Guam in July-August 1944.
+O'Neil was promoted to colonel on September 30, 1943, and led his unit during the Recapture of Guam in July-August 1944.
 He received his second Bronze Star Medal with Combat "V" and Navy Unit Commendation for his service at Guam.

 O'Neil was ordered back to the United States in September 1944 and joined the headquarters, Marine Corps Base San Diego, California, where he remained under the command of Major general Archie F. Howard for the rest of the War.

 Postwar service

-Following the War, O'Neil remained in the Marine Corps and served as commanding officer of the Marine Barracks at Mare Island Navy Yard, California and Commanding officer, 1st Infantry Training Regiment at Camp Lejeune, North Carolina.
+Following the War, O'Neil remained in the Marine Corps and served as commanding officer of the Marine Barracks at Mare Island Navy Yard, California, and Commanding officer, 1st Infantry Training Regiment at Camp Lejeune, North Carolina.
 While in the latter capacity, he was responsible for the training of replacement personnel following the Korean War.
-O'Neil retired from the active duty on July 1, 1957 after 30 years of commissioned service and was advanced to the rank of Brigadier general for having been specially commended in combat.
+O'Neil retired from the active duty on July 1, 1957, after 30 years of commissioned service and was advanced to the rank of Brigadier general for having been specially commended in combat.

-O'Neil was active in the Retired Officers Association following his retirement from the military and died in Columbia, South Carolina on January 16, 1986, aged 80.
-Brigadier general Archie E. O'Neil was buried at Greenlawn Memorial Cemetery in Columbia with his second wife, Lois Dorothy Jeter O'Neil (1916-2010).
-His first wife, Evelyn Pundita Rowell O'Neil (1901-1942), is buried in Beaufort, SC.
+O'Neil was active in the Retired Officers Association following his retirement from the military and died in Columbia, South Carolina, on January 16, 1986, aged 80.
+O'Neil was buried at Greenlawn Memorial Cemetery in Columbia with his second wife, Lois Dorothy Jeter O'Neil (1916-2010).
+His first wife, Evelyn Pundita Rowell O'Neil (1901-1942), is buried in Beaufort, South Carolina.
 He had three sons from second marriage: Jeffrey, Jack and James.